raspberrypilearning/getting-started-with-mu/en/step_8.md

 ## What next?

-Check out the [Mu documentation](https://mu.readthedocs.io/) to learn more about this beginners' IDE.
+Check out the [Mu website](https://codewith.mu) and the [tutorials](https://codewith.mu/en/tutorials/) to learn more about this beginners' IDE.

 Try out some Python projects using Mu: